ActiveBrainAtlas/MouseBrainAtlas_dev/doc/pipeline/README.md

     - Only needs to be run once.
 - `source ../setup/set_<STACK>_metadata.sh`, where "`<STACK>`" should be replaced with the name of the brain stack.
     - This will set the variables `stack`, `stain`, and `detector_id` in your terminal for convenice.
 Run `echo $stack` to verify that the variables were saved properly.
+    - This command must be run each time you open a new terminal window.

 #### Copy files into proper input location